Chart Color Schemes

 Income metrics indicate excellent economic conditions, with the area achieving higher performance than 75% of national locations assessed by AreaSearch

-AreaSearch's latest postcode level ATO data for financial year 2023 shows Five Dock's median income among taxpayers is $66,641, with an average of $100,007.
-Nationally, these figures are exceptionally high compared to Greater Sydney's median of $60,817 and average of $83,003.
+AreaSearch's latest postcode level ATO data for financial year 2023 shows Five Dock's median income among taxpayers is $66,641.
+The average income in the suburb is $100,007.
+Nationally, these figures are exceptionally high, with Greater Sydney's median being $60,817 and average at $83,003.
 Based on Wage Price Index growth of 8.86% since financial year 2023, current estimates for Five Dock would be approximately $72,545 (median) and $108,868 (average) as of September 2025.
-According to the 2021 Census, household, family, and personal incomes in Five Dock rank highly nationally, between the 84th and 84th percentiles.
-Income analysis reveals that 26.9% of individuals in Five Dock earn between $1,500 - $2,999 weekly (2,777 individuals), consistent with broader trends across the region showing 30.9% in the same category.
-A substantial proportion of high earners (39.4%) in Five Dock earn above $3,000 per week, indicating strong economic capacity throughout the suburb.
-High housing costs consume 18.2% of income, but strong earnings still place disposable income at the 80th percentile nationally.
+According to the 2021 Census, incomes in Five Dock rank highly nationally, between the 84th and 84th percentiles for households, families, and individuals.
+Income analysis reveals that 26.9% of Five Dock residents earn between $1,500 - 2,999 weekly, consistent with broader regional trends at 30.9%.
+Notably, 39.4% of the community earns above $3,000 per week, indicating strong economic capacity.
+Despite high housing costs consuming 18.2% of income, disposable income ranks at the 80th percentile nationally.
 The area's SEIFA income ranking places it in the 9th decile.

 Frequently Asked Questions - Income